-For more information, please contact the Graduate Diploma Coordinator, Professor Robert Cribbie, cribbie@yorku.ca .
+For more information, please contact the Graduate Diploma Coordinator, Professor Ji Yeh Choi, jychoi@yorku.ca.

 GRADUATE DIPLOMA IN REFUGEE & MIGRATION STUDIES

 The program of study allows students enrolled in a graduate program at York University to specialize formally in refugee and migration studies and to be awarded a Graduate Diploma in Refugee & Migration Studies by the Faculty of Graduate Studies upon completion of all degree and diploma requirements.